rfocosi/otp-cli/README.md

 ## This is an example config file
 ## All configurations done here will be interpreted as a SH script

-## If you have issues with the OS auto selection, try this
-#OS=Linux

 ## Remaining seconds to wait for next OTP
 #WAIT_FOR_NEXT=5